 In case of mobility visit to the nearest places 35.00 per cent of the respondents mentioned improvement to a greater extent regarding the marketing of the produce followed by 35.00 per cent of respondents mentioned that livelihood activities had impacted to a smaller extent for contacting the official to obtain information regarding entrepreneurial or farm activities.
-Similarly, meeting officials regarding home/ farm and non-farm related livelihood activities 36.67 per cent of respondents mentioned that livelihood activities had impacted to a smaller extent.
-In order to diversify their sources of revenue, farmers sometimes engage in the selling of a wide variety of agricultural products, including fruits, vegetables, cereals, and cattle.
-As the main hubs for information exchange, marketplaces are essential for keeping farmers informed about customer preferences, market prices, and current agricultural trends (Minten et al., 2019; Foster et al., 2019).Exchanges of knowledge and the development of critical skills are greatly aided by interactions with other farmers, traders, and extension agencies.
-In addition to staying informed, farmers frequently visit these markets to take use of financial services like loans and credit options, which are helpful for acquiring inputs or making calculated investments in their farms.
+Similarly, meeting officials regarding home/ farm and non-farm related livelihood activities, 36.67 per cent of respondents mentioned that livelihood activities had impacted to a smaller extent.
+To diversify their sources of revenue, farmers sometimes engage in selling wide variety of agricultural products, which also include fruits, vegetables, cereals, and cattle.
+As the main hubs for information exchange, marketplaces are essential for keeping farmers informed about customer preferences, market prices, and current agricultural trends (Minten et al., 2019; Foster et al., 2019).Exchange of knowledge and the development of critical skills are greatly aided by interactions with other farmers, traders, and extension agencies.
+In addition to staying informed, farmers frequently visit these markets to make use of financial services like loans and credit options, which are helpful for acquiring inputs or making calculated investments in their farms.

-In case of reduction in migration 58.33 per cent of the respondents mentioned improvement to a very greater extent regarding the reduction in migration of the whole family for employment (Kumar and Bhagat, 2017).
-This was due to the sufficient income generated by farm and non-farm livelihood activities.
+In case of reduction in migration 58.33 per cent of the respondents mentioned improvement to a very greater extent regarding the reduction in migration of the whole family for employment (Kumar & Bhagat, 2017).
+This was due to the sufficient income generated from farm and non-farm livelihood activities.
 As various sectors such as agriculture, small-scale industries, and service-oriented businesses flourish, rural people find viable employment options within their own communities, reducing the necessity for seasonal migration in search of jobs.
-Followed by 33.33 per cent of the respondents mentioned that livelihood activities had impacted a very greater extent regarding the reduction in seasonal migration of male members for employment.
+Also, 33.33 per cent of the respondents mentioned that livelihood activities had impacted a very greater extent as regards the reduction in seasonal migration of male members for employment.
 The financial support provided through MGNREGA ensures a degree of economic stability for rural households.
 With a more reliable income source available locally, male members are less inclined to migrate seasonally, leading to improved social security and reduced dependence on external employment.

-Regarding reduction in dependency on traditional sources of credit, 40.00 per cent of the respondents mentioned improvement to a little extent regarding the reduction in dependency on money lenders and landlords (Ahmed and Mehmood, 2017; Mahul and skees, 2017).
-Followed by 31.67 per cent of the respondents expressed improvement to a little extent regarding reduction in harassment by landlords and money lenders.Many rural areas in India face challenges in providing quality education.
+Regarding reduction in dependency on traditional sources of credit, 40.00 per cent of the respondents mentioned improvement to a little extent regarding the reduction in dependency on money lenders and landlords (Ahmed & Mehmood, 2017; Mahul & skees, 2017).
+Following 31.67 per cent of the respondents expressed improvement to a little extent regarding reduction in harassment by landlords and money lenders.Many rural areas in India face challenges in providing quality education.
 The vulnerability of the rural population is increased by the high rate of illiteracy and the low awareness of legal rights.
 People who are not educated are ill-prepared to question unfair practices or understand their rights.
 Individuals might not know how to seek legal action, or they might be discouraged by the thought of possible retaliation.
 In addition, many rural communities are forced to turn to unofficial money lenders, who frequently charge high-interest rates, due to the lack of official banking services.

 The analysis indicates that livelihood activities have brought about significant positive changes in various aspects of the respondents' social conditions, such as health and nutrition, education, children's development, socio-political engagement, mobility, and reduced migration, while also contributing to a reduced reliance on traditional credit sources.
 These improvements underscore the essential role of economic activities in enhancing the overall well-being and quality of life of the respondents.
 The extent of improvement in various aspects of livelihood status is depicted in Table 3.